• Skip to main content

 Roasted tomato, asparagus & gruyere quiche

 Quiche is often a forgotten option that can be served for any meal.
 One of my favorite flavor combinations is roasted tomato, asparagus and gruyere quiche.
-Roasted tomatoes really take this quiche to the next level.
+So naturally, I simply had to make a quiche with those ingredients.
+The roasted tomatoes really take this quiche to the next level.
 Putting sliced raw tomato on the quiche before baking is not the same thing.
-The roasting is what make these tomatoes really shine.
+The roasting is what make these tomatoes really shine and adds an extra level of flavor to this dish.

 No quiche would be complete without homemade crust.
 I understand that crust can be time consuming and, if you must, go ahead and use the pre-made Pillsbury crust.
 However, I highly recommend taking the extra time to make a crust from scratch.
 It makes all the difference.